siemens/ix/packages/documentation/docs/controls/buttons/_toggle-button_styleguide.md

 Toggle buttons are button elements which allow the user to activate/deactivate a function.
 Toggle buttons with and without text labels are available.
-We typically use toggle buttons within button groups when users can chose between more than two options or when two available option don't follow the on/off metaphor.
+We typically use toggle buttons within button groups when users can chose between more than two options or when two available options don't follow the on/off metaphor.

 ![Overview](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=1480-30799&mode=design&t=97WS5dUS2rk3MCp2-11)